 The people I see spending the most money on organic food are also the same people that buy a lot of high-end alcohol.
 Do they subconsciously believe that their grass-fed steak gave them enough “healthy credits” to polish off that bottle of wine?
 I’ll take my conventional potatoes and no alcohol and we will see who gets better sleep and has a better outcome.

 Several years ago I was a member of a local nutrition group based on the principles of Weston A. Price.
-The group is no longer around, but I did spend a couple years with them.
+The group is no longer around, but I did spend a couple of years with them.
 I never saw a group of people more concerned about the quality of food in my life.
 They would call local farms and ask them what the animals were fed.
 They shared spreadsheets of data on where to get the best quality of meats and produce.

 Did their obsession with food quality yield them optimal health?
 Nope.
 In fact, despite all the effort and money I watched them throw at the problem, their health never seemed to get better.
 They were fanatic when it came to controlling their food environment and they stressed whenever they didn’t get it 100% right.